what is training to failure?

 But your tolerance level will change over time as your ability to withstand the burn declines.

 At some point, I can’t maintain my resilience to the burn, and I have to let go and fail.

-The tempo failure technique is typically used when you’re training for power or explosiveness, and so once your tempo decreases you’ve reached failure.
+The tempo failure technique is typically used when you’re training the muscle fibers for power or explosiveness, and so once your tempo decreases you’ve reached muscular failure.

 Here I’m performing an explosive Cable Push Press.

 For athletes, explosive training is very important, and there is certainly a component of speed built into every rep. If you’re not hitting the proper tempo of less than 1.2 seconds per rep, then you’re not training for power anymore.